 Inspired by the words of our founder, Elizabeth Paepcke, ACES’ mission is “educating for environmental responsibility.”

 Aspen Center for Environmental Studies (ACES) is a nonprofit environmental science education organization.
 Since 1968, ACES has inspired a life-long commitment to the earth by providing innovative and immersive programming for all ages.
 We have three locations: Hallam Lake, Rock Bottom Ranch, and Catto Center at Toklat.
 Our programs focus on ecological literacy, regenerative agriculture, forest and ecosystem health, land restoration, and environmental leadership.

-ACES is also working to contribute to a national agenda for increased environmental awareness.
-Our programs reach over 75,000 individuals every year.
-We teach daily in Aspen, Basalt, and Carbondale elementary schools, provide kids camps, adult classes, guided hikes and field programs for all ages, with over 62 partner organizations.
-We also engage our community by hosting public lectures and community events.
-ACES also collaborates with land trusts, public agencies, and other nonprofits to achieve our mission.
+ACES works to contribute to a national agenda for increased environmental awareness.
+Our programs reach over 140,000 individuals every year.
+We teach daily in schools from Aspen to Rifle, provide kids camps, adult classes, guided hikes and field programs for all ages, with 70 partner organizations.
+We also engage our community by hosting public lectures and events.
+ACES collaborates with land trusts, public agencies, and other nonprofits to achieve our mission.

-In the next 50 years, ACES seeks to foster an environmentally responsible community so that children, parents, consumers, decision-makers, and leaders can make informed decisions in an increasingly complex world.
+In the next 50 years, ACES seeks to cultivate a community of environmental stewards so that children, parents, consumers, decision-makers, and leaders can make informed decisions in an increasingly complex world.